 There are several things you can do to prepare yourself and your students for a successful Zoom session:

-- On Canvas, provide students with information about installing Zoom.
-The Canvas guide for students is a good resource.
+- In the LMS, provide students with information about installing Zoom.
+This guide for students is a good resource.

 - Students can test their audio, webcam and internet connection by joining Zoom’s generic 'test' meeting at any time.

 - Ask students to use a headset with microphone if they have one.